hushh-labs/first-commit/README.md

 - Full Stack Web Development
 - Machine Learning

-## One fun project idea I’d love to explore:
+## Fun project ideas I’d love to explore:
 - Building the PKM UI and backend from scratch to ready-to-use
 - Building User Trust in the Hushh Wallet App